 Allow your heel to slowly dip below the level of the riser, lowering it as far as it will go.
 Slowly left your heel up again.

-* If you don’t have access to a step, perform the exercise standing on a couple of stacked telephone books or anything stable of a similar height, pressing the palm of your hand against a wall for balance.
+* If you don’t have access to a step, perform the exercise standing on a couple of stacked telephone books or anything stable of a similar height.
+If you need to, you can press the palm of your hand against a wall for balance.

 What are Some Good Exercises to Lose Thigh Fat?

 There are many good exercises to lose thigh fat, and again a lot of these focus on the use of weights.
-Some women are reluctant to lift weights, not only because they are worried about becoming too bulky, but also because they think weightlifting will make them gain weight.
+But some women are reluctant to lift weights.
+This is because they are worried about becoming too bulky, and they think that weightlifting will make them gain weight.
 This is not true.